 Final Thoughts on Cannabis and CBD Laws in Mississippi

 Mississippi residents voted overwhelmingly to allow cannabis in November 2020.
 However, a flaw in the state’s ballot initiative process meant the Mississippi Supreme Court struck the program down.
-It doesn’t mean the end of MMJ in Mississippi, but it will lead to a significant delay.
-Until medical marijuana becomes legal in the state, its sale, use, or possession carry severe penalties depending on the amount you’re caught with.

-However, products must contain at least 50mg of CBD per ml and a maximum of 2.5mg of THC per ml.
+Rather than risking imprisonment, it is best if you consider using CBD in Mississippi instead.
+The cannabinoid is legal, but products must contain at least 50mg of CBD per ml and a maximum of 2.5mg of THC per ml.